vmagelo/msdocs-django-three-azure-services/README.md

 * Read the Django tips on the [Oryx GitHub page](https://github.com/microsoft/Oryx/wiki/Django-Tips).
 Oryx is the build system used to compile Django source code into runnable artifacts in App Service.

 * When running WhiteNoise, you could spend a lot of time troubleshooting errors and missing images.
 In particular, when `Debug=True` used in production (a no-no, but just for testing), certain errors are masked and the web app works fine.
-Set `Debug=False` and suddenly you have a lot of problems.
+Set `Debug=False` and suddenly you have a broken web app returning 500.

      * `STATICFILES_STORAGE` has a bunch of possible options.
 When set to `whitenoise.storage.CompressedStaticFilesStorage` you are using WhiteNoise and `python manage.py collectstatic` needs to be run.
 When deploying through Visual Studio Code, that is the case.
      * When running locally, you can also use `whitenoise.storage.CompressedStaticFilesStorage` but you have to then run `python manage collectstatic` yourself.
-It's easier to just use `django.contrib.staticfiles.storage.StaticFilesStorage`.
+Locally, it's easier to just use `django.contrib.staticfiles.storage.StaticFilesStorage`.
      * See the [Troubleshooting WhiteNoise backend](http://whitenoise.evans.io/en/stable/django.html#troubleshooting-the-whitenoise-storage-backend) for more tips.
-     * If you get the error `ValueError: Missing staticfiles manifest entry for …' try running `python manage.py findstatic --verbosity 2 filename` in the SSH window for the App Service.
+     * If you get the error 'ValueError: Missing staticfiles manifest entry for …' try running `python manage.py findstatic --verbosity 2 filename` in the SSH of the App Service.
      * For `STATICFILES_STORAGE` we don't need the `Manifest` part, which is overkill for sample.
 The `Compressed` part of class name just create .gz files in static file location.